 Despite the fact that I worked there, in no way was I asked to endorse them.
 My Mum and I love the lodges at Auchrannie so much that we invested in a timeshare.
 The views are stunning and you can sit out on your balcony with a glass of wine enjoying the rolling hills of Glen Cloy.
 Best of all, you can save some money on food, buying in your own (if you’re so inclined) and use the lodge as a base to explore the island.
 You will also have access to the leisure facilities at Auchrannie Hotel and get a discount in the restaurants.
 Brambles is best for dinner, Cruize is best for drinks and views from the epic balcony.

 10. Hands-on Photography Workshop

-Again, while I haven’t done this photography workshop with Arran in Focus on Arran, I have done a similar workshop in Edinburgh, so I can only imagine a workshop with the stunning scenery that abounds on Arran.
+Again, while I haven’t done this photography workshop with Andrew Surridge Photography on Arran, I have done a similar workshop in Edinburgh, so I can only imagine a workshop with the stunning scenery that abounds on Arran.
 Try doing this at the beginning of your trip to Arran, giving yourself the rest of your stay to practice and get some epic shots!

 11. Kildonan Beach

 Now, I might be in the minority here, but Kildonan beach for me will always be the best beach on Arran.
 I find it ridiculously romantic.
 The rock face is so rough and worn down by time, and you have to climb down through them to reach the beach (unless you walk the long way round…).
 You can see across to Pladda, a teardrop shaped island with a little lighthouse.
 If you’re lucky, you’ll find the ‘hole’ in the rock wall, which you can climb up to and sit in.
 It’s built for two.